gear2000/microservice-example/README.md

 **Deploy**

-  - You can standup the application on your laptop with included docker-compose.yml file.
+  - You can standup the application on your laptop with the included docker-compose.yml file.

 ```
 cd app